mo-yoda/Drube_2021/README.md

 ) were identified in
 the intracellular loop 3 (IL3) and the C-terminus (C-term) of the investigated GPCRs using [**moving_frame.py**](https://github.com/mo-yoda/Drube_2021/blob/main/Phosphorylation_pattern/moving_frame.py).
-Input data of following format was used as input in which each GPCR-barr pair is listed with their GRK preference, the class of the GPCR (according to
+Data of following format was used as input in which each GPCR - beta-arrestin pair is listed with their GRK preference, the class of the GPCR (according to
 [Oakley et al. 1999](https://pubmed.ncbi.nlm.nih.gov/10542263/) ) and the IL3 or C-term amino acid sequence.
 Aminio acid sequences were obtained from [GPCRdb](https://gpcrdb.org/).